 Most practices will use anesthetic monitoring equipment, as well as a dedicated assistant, to increase the safety of anesthesia.
 Monitoring often includes tracking heart rate, respiration, blood pressure, and other vital signs during the anesthetic process.
 Many practices now have digital dental radiography and ultrasonic scalers.
 These tools decrease the amount of time your pet is under anesthesia, because you do not need to develop film or slowly scale the teeth by hand.

 Talk with your veterinarian about their safety practices for anesthesia and the dental procedure to help you feel more comfortable with this important part of your pet’s care.
-You may also want to consider a pet insurance plan that includes annual wellness coverage.
-For example, Defender & DefenderPlus add-ons from AKC Pet Insurance (underwritten by Independence American Insurance Company) include wellness lab work and teeth cleaning*.
+You may also want to consider pet insurance with dental coverage.
+For example, optional Defender & DefenderPlus add-ons from AKC Pet Insurance (underwritten by Independence American Insurance Company) include wellness lab work and teeth cleaning*.

 Alternatives to Dental Prophylaxis